hicommonwealth/supernova-lockdrop/README.md

 ### Ethereum

-- You must provide an Ethereum private key by setting ETH_PRIVATE_KEY, or provide an encrypted Ethereum keystore by setting ETH_KEY_PATH.
+- You must provide an Ethereum private key by setting ETH_PRIVATE_KEY, or provide an encrypted Ethereum keystore by setting ETH_KEY_PATH, ETH_JSON_VERSION, and ETH_JSON_PASSWORD.
 - You must also set up an Ethereum node path.
 You can get one by registering on Infura at https://infura.io and using the free tier.
   You can also use a local node, or a non-Infura Ethereum node.